Skip to content

 Leadership transitions are deceptively hard.
 On the surface, stepping into a new role often looks like a logical next step—more responsibility, broader scope, greater influence.
 Organizations assume that because someone has succeeded before, they’ll succeed again.
 And yet, research and experience consistently show that a significant percentage of leadership transitions underperform or fail outright.
 Not […]

-Leadership Development • Organizational Transformation • Genesis Updates
+Leadership Development • Organizational Transformation • Executive Coaching

 Get in Touch